 Whether you execute high steps or heel hooks, you can trust in flexibility and the full range of motion.

-The La Sportiva Solution rock climbing trousers are lightweight, breathable and water-resistant for performance in varying conditions and the material is durable to resist hikes and adverse terrain.
+The material is durable to resist hikes and adverse terrain.
 Yet they’re comfortable enough to wear all day for a wide range of activities.
 They are my overall top pick for the best climbing pants.

 The DRSKIN Sports Tights make great climbing pants because they offer excellent elasticity and durability.
 The fabric is soft and smooth and provides comfort with little weight and hardly any restriction.